-The AUD (Attestation and Auditing) section of the CPA exam focuses on the examination of an entity’s financial reports, compliance, and processes.
+The AUD (Attestation and Auditing) section of the CPA exam focuses on the examination of an entity’s financial statements, compliance, and processes.
 This section evaluates the candidates’ understanding of proper auditing procedures, gathering evidence, fundamental principles, and internal controls.

 Many candidates feel the AUD CPA exam is closely related to FAR because there is some overlap in GAAP reporting requirements tested on both exams.
 Although there is some overlap, I wouldn’t say it’s significant enough to base your entire CPA exam schedule on this fact.

 Let’s take a look at what’s on this exam, how it’s graded, who it’s easiest and hardest for, and how to pass the AUD section and become a Certified Public Accountant!

 What is the AUD CPA Exam Section?

 AUD is a 4-hour exam, but you don’t have to use all of the time allocated.
 There also is no individual time restraints on each individual testlet.